samson84/tarock-sheet/README.md

     - [ ] ContractsTable: integrate bid variant into the bid column
     - [ ] add confirmation to new game
   - [ ] Save the DateTime to the Game
-  - [ ] Better player and scores handling, create one component
   - [ ] refactor
     - [ ] contract better calculation of the bid base score
     - [ ] game, contract: simplify create and update methods with same parameter set